volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 title: Spread operator in JavaScript
 tag:
   - JavaScript
+metaDescription: Spread operator in JavaScript is used to access all elements inside of an iterable.
+Don't worry if the definition is not clear, read an article to learn more.
 teaser: Spread operator is used to access all elements inside of an iterable.
   Don't worry if the definition is not clear, we'll explain the operator in detail...